The basics of estate planning

-This year, a deceased's estate is not subject to estate tax at the federal level at all.
-That means no one has to worry about estate tax diminishing what they leave to their loved ones.
-But unless Congress acts, estate taxes will come roaring back.
+In 2013, a deceased's estate is not subject to estate tax at the federal level until its value is in excess of $5.25 million, as indexed for inflation.
+This means the great majority of U.S. taxpayers do not have to worry about the federal estate tax diminishing what they plan to leave to their loved ones.

-Before you summarily dismiss the federal estate tax, be aware there are some types of property you may not consider part of your estate but the government does.
+Before you summarily dismiss the federal estate tax, however, be aware there are some types of property you may not consider to be part of your estate but the government does.
 A prime example is life insurance that you or your employer own on your life.
-Yes, that seems unfair because you will not live to receive the insurance proceeds ... but we are talking about the "value passing to others as a result of your death" concept.
+Yes, that seems unfair because you will not live to receive the insurance proceeds ... but the Internal Revenue Service's emphasis is on the "value passing to others as a result of your death" concept.

 Other sometimes-overlooked assets that can significantly increase an estate are pension and retirement plan funds and the value of sizable gifts you made over time.

-The annual gift tax exclusion, however, is a thick silver lining to the gift tax rules.
-In 2010 you can make as many gifts of $13,000 to as many recipients as you can afford without those gifts even being a blip on the gift tax screen.
-These are completely tax-free transfers.
+The annual gift tax exclusion is a silver lining that the gift tax rules allow.
+In 2013 you can annually make as many gifts of $14,000 to as many recipients as you can afford without those gifts even being a blip on the gift tax screen.
+These lifetime gratuitous transfers are completely gift tax-free.
 The amount is periodically adjusted for inflation.

-If you "gift-split" with your spouse, $26,000 can pass to each child, grandchild or any other person you choose.
+In addition, if in 2013 you "gift-split" with your spouse, $28,000 can pass to each child, grandchild or any other person you choose.
 The recipients don't have to be related to you.
 Some people have referred to an annual exclusion gifting program as "the poor man's estate plan" because it effectively reduces the value of your estate without any interference from Uncle Sam.

 Estate planning is your personal opportunity to make decisions concerning your assets, finances and health care.
 Although some individuals narrowly view estate planning as a way to assign their assets to heirs, others see it as a way to perpetuate their legacies.